Financial Aid for Undergraduate Students

-How Satisfactory Academic Progress is MonitoredSatisfactory academic progress is monitored for all students at the end of the academic year and for some students each semester.
+How Satisfactory Academic Progress is MonitoredSatisfactory academic progress is monitored for all students at the end of each enrolled semester.
 The Office of Academic Review monitors the minimum grade point average requirement as well as declarations of primary majors by the completion of 64 units.
 The Financial Aid Office monitors yearly progress and the maximum time allowance.

 The following guidelines have been established for treatment of non-credit grades, repeated course work, transfer course work and summer course work.

 Incompletes, Withdrawals, Repetitions, Remedial Work and Other Non-credit GradesStudents should be aware that academic units given grades of W, UW, IN, F, IX, MG, NC, NR, NP and V do not apply toward a degree.
 Students therefore exclude from their calculations of completed SAP units any classes in which they received these grades.
 Units awarded these grades will be counted toward the maximum time allowance.
 Please refer to the Academic Standards section of this catalogue for a detailed definition of these grades.